Kimpulla/guilt-tripper/README.md

 ## Installation (not available at the moment)

-1. Download the Guilt Tripper Plugin from the Runelite GitHub page.
+1. Open Runelite.
-2. Open Runelite and navigate to the settings.
+2. Open the plugin configuration panel.
-3. Select "Plugins" and click "Browse plugins".
+3. Click the plug icon on the top right of the panel.
-4. Navigate to the downloaded Guilt Tripper plugin folder and select it.
+4. Find the plugin you want, and click the install button.

-5. The plugin should now appear in the list of installed plugins.
-You can enable it by selecting it.
+More detailed instructions can be found: [information about the plugin](https://github.com/runelite/runelite/wiki/Information-about-the-Plugin-Hub)

 ## Usage